princekwusu/Weather_Data_Analysis_Pipeline/README.md

       terraform apply
       ```

-4. Copy and paste the content of `db modelling.sql` into the Snowflake worksheet.
+4. Copy and paste the content of `warehouse_dev.sql` into the Snowflake worksheet.
 Execute the scripts to create all tables and schemas.

 5. Create an sqs event in the s3 file location using the `notification_channel`  value produced after describing the pipe in the warehouse.Use the command below to describe the pipe created.
    ```bash